snazzyfox/discord-bot/README.md

 A bot that randomly selects users and DM's them a message on Discord.
 This is intended for more fairly selecting players on stream.

-This bot is intended to be run on the host's machine.
-It can be hosted or ran by someone else, but it's probably not necessary.
-It only works with one discord server at a time.

 ## Getting Started

 Before you run the bot, you'll need